I didn’t become a psychoanalyst overnight; after 25 years of practice, I’m still learning how to do it.

 Freud provided, among six or seven different meta-theories of the mind, something called drive theory.
 This is a much-overlooked theory that purports that we have two energies, aggressive and libidinal, that, when they work together properly (otherwise known as fusion) make it possible for us to conquer the world.

-A person with fell-fused drives has a lot of energy to do good things in a peaceful way.
+A person with well-fused drives has a lot of energy to do good things in a peaceful way.
 A person whose drives are not fused well is going to be spending too much energy trying not to be aggressive.
 It takes a tremendous amount of energy, trying not to be aggressive.
 It leaves you without enough energy left over to become enlightened or de-clutter your closet.

 Poor fusion can lead, on the flip side, to being too aggressive without realizing it, leading to getting a smaller inheritance and poor service at the post-office.
 Whiners and complainers and bitches and assholes would be good examples of people whose drives are not well fused, because they don’t like either themselves or anybody else.
 You can’t use your aggressive energies, because you don’t like them, and you can’t use your libidinal energies because they are otherwise employed.
 Which, by the way, happens to all of us, at some point in time or other.